spydaz/SpydazWeb-AI-_Emulators/Small_ProgrammingLang/README.md

 	<Identifier> + Value * Value + <Identifier> - (Value + Value);
 	<Identifier> = Value + <Identifier> * Value + Value - (<Identifier> + Value);
 	<Identifier> = ( <Identifier> = value );

-	'''Used For Functions/Lambdas
+# Used For Functions/Lambdas
 	<Identifier>( <Identifier> = value );
 	<Identifier> = ( <Identifier> = value );

-	Combination Expressions :
+# Combination Expressions :
 	(i have not gone inot depth explaining here yet as there are too many to document due to the nesting)

 	Expression + - / * Expression;